 ANNE-MARIE GIROUX is a Montréal-based multidisciplinary artist.
 Her practice focuses on the visual arts, although previously she worked primarily in the intersection of contemporary dance, sculpture, film, and art video.
 She earned her BFA from Concordia University and is a provincially and nationally awarded artist.
 Although she is now immersed in a different form of expression, certain central concerns remain constant.
 Giroux is interested in poetic expression that, beyond the specifics of pictorial or sculptural work, allows her to lay the groundwork for formal explorations.
 At the heart of her artistic research is her engagement in the relationship between the body, movement, material and states of being, what she calls “body matter”.
 Prior observations through movement practices, are now pursued through painting and sculpture.

-In 2010, following a trip in China, the artist presented her first solo exhibition in Montréal.
-Inspired by the city of Kaifeng, once the capital of China a thousand years ago, she exhibited two series of paintings entitled ROUGE and KAIFENG, CHINA.
+In 2010, following a trip in the city of Kaifeng in China, the artist created two series of paintings entitled ROUGE and KAIFENG, CHINA.
 Without following a specific theme for those works, she oriented her research through the exploration of the multiple interpretations inspired by the same subject.

 In the United States, she took part in group shows at the SPACE WOMb Gallery in New York, including SQUARE and ADIEU SEPTEMBER in 2013, followed by SPRING ART MARKET and MONOCHROME in 2014.
-Other recent group shows were set at MONA, the Museum of New Art in Detroit, including DOCUMENTA USA in 2013, THE SELFIE SHOW in May 2015 and the upcoming group show THE NEXT BIG THING in October 2015.
+Other recent group shows were set at MONA, the Museum of New Art in Detroit, including DOCUMENTA USA in 2013, and the SELFIE SHOW in May 2015.

-Anne-Marie Giroux is currently working on a new project entitled ABSTRACTION OR CLIMATE CHANGE? ...a project through which the artist will take a critical look at the disconnection between humans and the environment.
+Anne-Marie Giroux is currently working on a new project entitled DRIFT OR CLIMATE CHANGE? ...a project through which the artist will present a critical view of the drift of the human being facing its environment.